Sequence Risk's Impact on Your Retirement Money

 During your retirement years, if a high proportion of negative returns occur in the beginning years of your retirement, it will have a lasting negative effect and reduce the amount of income you can withdraw over your lifetime.
 This is called sequence of returns risk.

 When you're retired, you need to sell investments periodically to support your cash flow needs.
 If the negative returns occur first, you end up selling some holdings, and so you reduce the shares you own that are available to participate in the later-occurring positive returns.

 Withdrawing Income and Getting the Same Returns

-Now suppose, instead of the above scenario you retired in 1996.
+Now suppose instead of the above scenario, you retired in 1996.
 You invested $100,000 in the S&P 500 Index, and you withdrew $6,000 at the end of each year.
-Over the ten years, you received $60,000 of income and you have $162,548 of the principal left.
+Over the ten years, you received $60,000 of income and you would have $162,548 of the principal left.
 Add those two up and you get $222,548.
 Again, you earned over a 9% rate of return.

 Sequence Risk Is Somewhat Like Dollar Cost Averaging in Reverse